1. GLOBAL ASTROPHYSICS

 Perhaps because it is a field so little explained by present-day science, proposals put forth by the Global Physics might garner a little more attention, despite being less likely to be correct than those proposals concerning gravitation, electromagnetism and the formation of elementary particles with mass.

-We all know that the most difficult step in a paradigm shift is the change itself and not the new paradigm.
+We all know that the most challenging step in a paradigm shift is the change itself and not the new paradigm.

 In this book following elements can be highlighted: